magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 As you continue to develop and maintain the practice, these different characteristics and qualities are perfected together in the mind.
-However, practising sīla, samādhi and paññā at this level is still not enough to produce the factors of – the practice is still too coarse.
+However, practising sīla, samādhi and paññā at this level is still not enough to produce the factors of *jhāna* – the practice is still too coarse.
 Still, the mind is already quite refined – on the refined side of coarse!
 For an ordinary unenlightened person who has not been looking after the mind or practised much meditation and mindfulness, just this much is already something quite refined.
 It’s like to a poor person – owning two or three pounds can mean a lot, though for a millionaire it’s